Managing Hazardous Waste

 Electronic Hazardous Waste (E-Waste)

-Electronic waste, or “e-waste” refers to any unwanted electronic device or Cathode Ray Tube (CRT), and in California, e-waste is considered a universal waste which is a type of hazardous waste.
-E-waste frequently contains hazardous materials, predominantly lead and mercury, and is produced by households, businesses, governments, and industries.
+Electronic waste, or “e-waste,” is any unwanted electronic device or cathode ray tube (CRT).
+In California, e-waste is a universal waste which is a type of hazardous waste.
+It is hazardous because it may contain materials such as lead and mercury.
+E-waste is produced by:

 Typical e-waste devices include, but are not limited to: